Pomoca Climb Pro S Glide Review

 We had one weird negative observation of the glide characteristics of the Climb Pro S Glide tester skins.
 Multiple testers noted that our test pair "pulled to the left".
 Whether striding forward or gliding down a small hill, the nap of the fabric pulled the ski and skier to the left.
 Visual inspection revealed that the fibers are angled out of parallel with the long axis of the skin.
 We have never noticed this in any other skin we've tested, but some of the test team reports it in other products they've used.

 If the longitudinal cut of the skin fabric, at manufacture, doesn't perfectly parallel the fabric's "grain", you will get this sort of behavior.
 No online reviews indicate this, and testers with experience with other pairs of this same skin report nothing like it.
+A second test pair had none of this problem.
 We are guessing this is a minor and rare quality control issue.
 Every tester that used these skins noted that the initial observation was interesting but that long term use didn't suffer.
 We all kind of "got used to it".

 Grip is why you need skins.
 You need them in order to turn your slippery ski bases into traction machines.
 It is logical but downright wrong, to conclude that if gripping is the whole point of skins, you might as well maximize it.
 You don't need maximum grip.
 You need enough grip.
 The Pomoca Climb Pro S Glide skins have just enough traction.